cns-iu/hra-kg-supporting-information/docs/index.md

 ## Statistics for RDF-based KGs

-To get statistics for RDF-based KGs, please run: [https://github.com/cns-iu/hra-kg-supporting-information/blob/main/notebooks/rdf-kg-stats.ipynb](https://github.com/cns-iu/hra-kg-supporting-information/blob/main/notebooks/rdf-kg-stats.ipynb)
+To get statistics for RDF-based KGs, please run [this notebook](../notebooks/rdf-kg-stats.ipynb)

 ## Comparison queries
- A full list of SPARQL and Cypher queries can be found at [https://github.com/cns-iu/hra-kg-supporting-information/blob/main/comparison-queries.md](https://github.com/cns-iu/hra-kg-supporting-information/blob/main/comparison-queries.md).
+ A full list of SPARQL and Cypher queries can be found [here](../comparison-queries.md).

+## Size
+RDF-based KGs were converted to N-Quads to get the total uncompressed size for each.
+To compare sizes, Neo4J KGs were converted to RDF N-Quad format; the context is [here](../src/neo4j-json-export-context.jsonld).
+Documentation is [here](../comparison-queries.md).

 # Resources
 Additional links to documentation of KG-relevant terminology and concepts: